-The competitors handing over must not touch or trespass the line at the end of the zone.
-The waiting competitor must be standing inside the handing-over-zone.
-He must not touch or trespass the line at the beginning of the zone.
+The competitors handing over must not touch or trespass the border lines of the handing over zones.
+The waiting competitors must be standing inside the handing over zones and it's not allowed to trespass nor touch the border lines of the handing over zones.